mlegenhausen/grunt-ng-constant/README.md

 Optional

 If it is an object it gets automatically merged in all target `values` definitions.
 This option should be used when you need a global `values` definition for all your targets.

+#### options.wrap
+Type: `String` or `Boolean`
+Default value: `false`
+Optional

+A boolean to activate or deactivate the automatic wrapping.
+A string which will wrap the result of file, use the `{%= __ngModule %}` variable to indicate where to put the generated module content.
+See the "Custom Wrap Option" section for further informations.

 #### options.template
 Type: `String`